jennycs005/jennycs005.github.io/_posts/2020-10-24-Support-Vector-Machine2.markdown

 ## Introduction

-From [last post](https://jennycs005.github.io/2020/10/10/Support-Vector-Machine1/), we got the basic algorithm of SVM in linearly separable cases.
-In this post, we are going to take one step further and talk about SVM in non-linearly separable cases.
-In that case, it's hard to find a hyperplane, even if we got one, it maybe a result of overfitting and has very bad generalization ability(Like shown in the figure below).
-So we introduce kernel functon and kernel tricks to convert input space into a high dimensional feature space which makes it possible to get a optimal separating hyperplane.
+From [last post](https://jennycs005.github.io/2020/10/10/Support-Vector-Machine1/), we got the basic algorithm of SVM in linear separable cases.
+In this post, we are going to take one step further and talk about SVM in non-linear separable cases.
+In that case, it's hard to find a hyperplane in the orginal input space, even if we got one, it maybe a result of overfitting and has very bad generalization ability(Like shown in the figure below).
+So we introduce kernel functon and kernel tricks to convert input space into a high dimensional feature space which makes it possible to get an optimal separating hyperplane.
 ![img](/img/in-post/post-2020-10-24-SVM2/post-SVM2-01.png)

 ## Lagrange multiplier and Lagrangian function

-We have the dicision function now, and now we're going to talk about how to come to the solutions of it.
+We begin with discussing the solutions of SVM1-form-2 from last post.

 $\mathop{min}\limits_{ω,b} \frac{1}{2}{\lVert ω \rVert}^2$ **(SVM1-form-2)**